Are You looking For Hot Stock? Yamana Gold Inc. (AUY)

-Yamana Gold Inc. (AUY) traded 10505653 shares on hands in most recent trading session and observed an average volume with 15.55M shares.
-The stock acknowledged active focus on shares in the Thursday trading session.
-AUY disclosed a change of -1.10% and its listed share value at $3.61 in the recent trade transaction.
+Yamana Gold Inc. (AUY) exchanged 9209754 shares on hands in most recent trading session and observed an average volume with 15.83M shares.
+The stock acknowledged active focus on Tuesday trading session.
+AUY disclosed a change of 5.85% and its listed share value at $3.8 in the recent trade transaction.
 This company belong to Canada Country and part of Basic Materials sector.
-It has a market capitalization of $3.43B.
+It has a market capitalization of $3.75B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 VOLATILITY ANALYSIS: